-What does a good order management system do?
+Why is a good order management system important?

-Today’s ecommerce customers expect their orders to ship fast — as in the next day fast.
-A good order management system can accept customer payment, automatically feed the order information to 3PLs for fulfillment and even autonomously print shipping labels for businesses fulfilling orders in-house to accelerate the fulfillment process.
-The automation abilities of a good OMS help businesses complete the processing, picking, and shipping phase quickly, saving time and helping meet consumer demand for ultrafast shipping.
+Today’s ecommerce customers expect you to route orders quickly, often within 24 hours.
+A good order management process can accept customer payment, automatically feed the order information to 3PLs for fulfillment and print shipping labels for businesses fulfilling orders in-house.
+These automated tasks help companies to complete the processing, picking, and shipping phase quickly, saving time and helping meet consumer demand for ultrafast shipping.

-In comparison, using order and inventory management software, like Linnworks, in conjunction with an ERP gives ecommerce businesses more control over order fulfillment and customer experience throughout the customer journey.
+Using an order and inventory management system like Linnworks, in conjunction with an ERP, gives your business more control over order fulfillment and customer experience throughout the customer journey.
 This combination enables your business to apply granular insight across all sales channels and expedite essential processes like shipping and forecasting.
-These systems can also integrate with other backend functions, particularly sales and finance, to coordinate inventory and sales data.
+These systems can also integrate with other back-end functions, such as sales and finance, to coordinate inventory and sales data.

 What are the benefits of an order management system?